 Great is His faithfulness, for the grace that appeared the hour you believed is the grace available in this hour of need as you seek to reach out to the lost in your sphere of influence.
 And God is faithful.

-The earth shall soon dissolve like snow, The sun forbear to shine;
+The earth shall soon dissolve like snow, The sun forbear to shine.

 But God, who called me here below, Will be forever mine.

 “For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord” (Romans 6:23).
 Oh, the sweet-smelling aroma of God’s grace found in Christ Jesus our Lord!
 Yes, there is hope.
-Yes, there is a deliverer.
-And yes, He has reversed the curse, ‘for the last enemy that will be destroyed is death’ (1 Corinthians 15:26).
+Yes, there is a deliverer, and yes, He has reversed the curse, “for the last enemy that will be destroyed is death” (1 Corinthians 15:26).
 His name is Jesus and He says, “I am the resurrection and the life.
 He who believes in Me, though he may die, he shall live.
 And whoever lives and believes in Me shall never die.
 Do you believe this?”
-(John 11:25-26)
+(John 11:25-26).

 May we who have experienced God’s grace, go out, in the power of the Holy Spirit, and share the gospel with those who have yet to be delivered by His Amazing Grace!